josephfogarty/surface-heterogeneity-analysis/README.md

 ## Structure

-This sectiond details the structure of this repository.
+This section details the structure of this repository.
 Outside of the following directories, the codes constants.py and funcs.py contain universal variables and functions used throughout the codes.

 ### Creating Surfaces